larsweiler/ham-paper-log-sheet/README.md

 A recent version of the PDF version of this logbook sheet can be found [here](http://dc2zp.de/plain-log-a5.pdf).

 ## Dependencies
-These packages are needed as dependency if you use a TeX-Light distribution:
+These packages are needed as dependency if you use the BasicTeX distribution:
 - german
 - todonotes
 - array